 If so, you’ve now got a whole year to start thinking about your training regime, PB goals and, of course, what you’re going to wear while you’re running.
 To get you in the mood, we teamed up with first-time London Marathon runner and veteran Iron Man competitor for Windrush Triathlon Club, Laura Addis for some top tips on how to gear up for The Big One.
-We’re also giving away a Fitbit Blaze sportswatch to help you stick to your goals – you can enter here.
+We’re also giving away a Fitbit Blaze sportswatch to help you stick to your goals – sorry, this competition is now closed.

 Laura is fundraising for Mencap with her Marathon debut, so please dig deep if you’d like to help her donate to this fantastic cause.

 The good news is that in Laura’s opinion, a year is plenty of time to get in shape for a Marathon, even if you’re starting from scratch.
 It all depends on your goals: whether you ‘just want to get round’ or have a particular time in mind.

 A good way to approach your training plan is to think carefully first about how much time you can commit to training.
 ‘Be realistic’, says Laura: If you go in too hard at the start, with a punishing daily schedule, you’re more likely to quit later on.
 Most training plans involve running 3-4 days each week, but it can be better to mix up the running with cross-training, which will reduce your chance of injury while keeping fitness levels high.